It wasn’t easy for the United States to become the country we know today.

 Peter Brown, the soldier who wrote the letter, described to his mother how the soldiers felt insecure in the half-finished fort.

-The King of Great Britain George III responded to the Battle of Bunker Hill with Proclamation of Rebellion.
+The King of Great Britain George III responded to the Battle of Bunker Hill with the Proclamation of Rebellion.

-Proclamation of Rebellion was the strict message from the British Empire that the rebellion by American colonies will be treated as treacherous act.
+Proclamation of Rebellion was the strict message from the British Empire that the rebellion by American colonies will be treated as a treacherous act.

 Therefore, those actions would be punishable by law.

-Through the Proclamation, George III ordered officials of British Empire “to use their utmost endeavors to withstand and suppress such rebellion.”
+Through the Proclamation, George III ordered officials of the British Empire “to use their utmost endeavors to withstand and suppress such rebellion.”

 British troops were called redcoats during the battle.